Defines methods and properties you can use to get license and listing info about the current app and perform in-app product purchases.

 Loads the app's listing information asynchronously.

-The returned ListingInformation object contains listing information (e.g. name, price, age rating) specific to the market the user currently resides in.
+The returned ListingInformation object contains listing information (for example, name, price, age rating) specific to the market the user currently resides in.
 Additionally, the listing information for available in-app products is also provided.

 Requests the purchase of an add-on (also called an in-app product or IAP).
 Additionally, calling this method displays the UI that is used to complete the transaction via the Microsoft Store.
 This overload includes parameters you can use to display details for a specific offer within a large catalog of in-app purchases that is represented by a single product entry in the Store.